janmatzek/gooddata-productivity-tools/docs/tools/USER_GROUP_MGMT.md

 - `user_group_csv` - a path to a CSV file that defines the user groups, their names, parent user groups, and active status.

-Optional arguments include:
+### Optional arguments

+The following optional arguments are available:

-- `-d | --delimiter` - column delimiter for the CSV files.
-This defines how the CSV is parsed.
-The default value is "`,`".
+- `-d, --delimiter` - Column delimiter for the CSV files.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-d---delimiter) for details.
-- `-u | --ug_delimiter` - delimiter used to separate different parent user groups within the parent user group column.
-This must differ from the "delimiter" argument.
-Default value is "`|`".
-- `-q | --quotechar` - quotation character used to escape special characters (such as the delimiter) within the column values.
-The default value is '`"`'.
-If you need to escape the quotechar itself, you have to embed it in quotechars and then double the quotation character (e.g.: `"some""string"` will yield `some"string`).
+- `-i, --inner-delimiter` - Delimiter for parent user groups within a column.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-i---inner-delimiter) for details.
+- `-q, --quotechar` - Quotation character for escaping special characters.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-q---quotechar) for details.
+- `-p, --profile-config` - Path to GoodData profile configuration file.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#-p---profile-config) for details.
+- `--profile` - Name of GoodData profile to use.
+See [Common Arguments](../reference/COMMON_ARGUMENTS.md#--profile) for details.

 Use the tool like so: